Jenil-10/Monitoring-distance-value-in-Thing-speak-cloud-using-ultrasonic-sensor-and-ESP32-controller-/README.md

  REG.
 NO. : 212223220040

-# Uploading ultrasonic sensor data in Thing Speak cloud
+# EX NO:6 Uploading ultrasonic sensor data in Thing Speak cloud

 # AIM:
 To monitor the distance of the obstacle in the Thing speak cloud using ultrasonic sensor and ESP32 controller.